-On Saturday 28th April 2018 we will be running as the second round of the FIA Celtic Trophy Rally and the Prestone MSA British Rally Championship, and as the third round of the Mintex MSA British Historic Rally Championship.
+On Saturday 27th April 2019 we will be running as the third round of the FIA Celtic Trophy Rally and the British Rally Championship, and as the second round of the Fuch’s Lubricant Motorsport UK British Historic Rally Championship.
 The cars will set off from Carlisle before heading out to Kielder forest, and then finally returning back to Carlisle for award giving at Brampton town centre.

 We are appealing early for marshals to help out , as we will require a LOT of people-power to ensure we have a safe and successful event.